tardate/blog.tardate.com/_posts/2026-01-08-tyranny-of-the-urgent.md

 The [Agile Embedded Podcast](https://agileembeddedpodcast.com/) is as thought-provoking as ever with their take on the [Tyranny of the Urgent](https://agileembeddedpodcast.com/episodes/tyranny-of-the-urgent).
-Their discussion focused very much on how the agile mantra of creating immediate customer value can lead a team astray, but it made me think of all the other ways I've seen and experienced the "Tyranny of the Urgent" over the years.
+The discussion focused very much on how the agile mantra of creating immediate customer value can lead a team astray, but it made me think of all the other ways I've seen and experienced the "Tyranny of the Urgent" over the years.

+Three thoughts came to mind:

+* We're Not Being Honest about Impact and Urgency
+* We are ignoring the Full Feature Lifecycle
+* When Things are Always Urgent, it may just be a Capacity Problem

 > **Tyranny of the Urgent:**
 > An anti-pattern where short-term urgent demands systematically override long-term important work, causing reactive behavior and worsening future urgency.